DUE TO THE INCREDIBLE DEMAND AND HAND

 Els & Company strives to awaken the lost art of leather craftsmanship and to produce beautiful, well designed and functional products that you’ll only have to purchase once in your lifetime.
 We’re attempting to revive an era when pride in the quality of what you made was more important than how many you could make.

-Like a good red wine, to craft an exceptional product you have to start with the best components.
+To craft an exceptional leather product you have to start with the best components.
 And so our products are crafted from the best quality top grain vegetable tanned leather we can find.
-We source solid brass buckles and clips from small artisanal foundries, and the canvas and felt we purchase from weavers that have been in business for over 200 years.
-To further achieve that genuine old school finish we brush dye the leather, then oil it with our own mixture of beeswax and animal fat.
-After moulding the leather it is painstakingly hand stitched, an art in itself that takes several years to master.
-The result is a product that looks and feels like it was made 100 years ago, abundant in charm, and it will last lifetime.
+We source solid brass buckles and clips from small artisanal foundries and our cotton canvas from family-owned weavers that have been in business for over 200 years.

-So when you’re investing in an Els & Co. product you are not only buying a top end leather item, you’re also buying into our belief that we can all make a difference, one small bit at a time.
+So when investing in an Els & Co. product you are not only buying a top-end leather item, you’re also buying into a belief that we can all make a difference, one small bit at a time.